 Men do prefer a small waist.
 However, losing too much weight shrinks your bust and hips more than your waist, and the overall effect becomes negative.
 The examples in this article show that a healthy, slim weight is best, but not less.
 Minimizing bodyfat by undereating won't maximize attractiveness.
 So if you're already healthy and slim, don't obsess over your weight.
 Women who weren't born with the potential for a 24-inch waist can't get there through brute force.

 An ancestral diet and moderate exercise are enough for most women to maintain a healthy weight.
-If you’re overweight, reduce carbs and vegetable oils (including canola, corn, peanut, and even olive), and eat more meat.
-Further specifics about diet are very uncertain.
+Further specifics about diet are very uncertain and likely vary from person to person.
+If you’re overweight, it might help to reduce carbs and vegetable oils and eat more meat.
 Some people seem to benefit from eating more protein and less fat (more lean meats), but others do best eating more fat and less protein (more fatty meats and oils).
 Some people have a high tolerance for carbs, others low.
 To find out what works for you, you’ll have to experiment.
 Eliminating carbs entirely for a few months and then gradually adding them back to your diet is a popular technique for finding the right balance.
-If you need to lose a lot of weight but you’re not sure where to start, I recommend you try this first.
+If you need to lose a lot of weight but you’re not sure where to start, you might want to try this first.